-At December 31, 2016 2015 Change (in thousands) Catastrophe bonds \$ 335,209 \$ 241,253 \$ 93,956 Private equity partnerships 191,061 214,848 (23,787) Senior secured bank loan funds 22,040 23,231 (1,191) Hedge funds 1,495 2,289 (794) Total other investments \$ 549,805 \$ 481,621 \$ 68,184
+At December 31, (in thousands) 2016 2015 Change Catastrophe bonds \$ 335,209 \$ 241,253 \$ 93,956 Private equity partnerships 191,061 214,848 (23,787) Senior secured bank loan funds 22,040 23,231 (1,191) Hedge funds 1,495 2,289 (794) Total other investments \$ 549,805 \$ 481,621 \$ 68,184

 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
 The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
-The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
+The net valuation criteria established by the managers of such investments of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.
 Certain of our fund managers, fund administrators, or both, are unable to provide final fund valuations as of our current reporting date.
-The typical reporting lag experienced by us to receive a final net asset value report is one month for hedge funds and senior secured bank loan funds and three months for private equity funds, although, in the past, in respect of certain of our private equity funds, we have on occasion experienced delays of up to six months at year end, as the private equity funds typically complete their respective yearend audits before releasing their final net asset value statements.
+The typical reporting lag experienced by us to receive a final net asset value report is one month for hedge funds and senior secured bank loan funds and three months for private equity funds, although, in the past, in respect of certain of our private equity funds, we have on occasion experienced delays of up to six months at year end, as the private equity funds typically complete their respective year-end audits before releasing their final net asset value statements.